lorettayong/Energy-Consumption-Prediction/README.md

 # Project Phases

 ## Phase 1: Data Preprocessing and Exploratory Data Analysis (EDA)
-* **Objective:** Load the dataset, understand its structure and content, handle initial data quality issues, convert the timestamp to the correct format, and perform some initial visualisations to gain insights to the energy consumption patterns.
+* **Objectives:** Load the dataset, understand its structure and content, handle initial data quality issues, convert the timestamp to the correct format, and perform some initial visualisations to gain insights to the energy consumption patterns.
 * **Key Activities:**
   * Loaded `PJME_hourly.csv` file into a Pandas Dataframe.
   * Conducted initial checks using `df.head()`, `df.info()`, and `df.describe()` to understand the data structure, types, and basic statistics.